ChirumiruFL/ChirumiruFL/README.md

 I So happy you are reading this!..

-other of my roles: - Mafuyu, Empty miku, kagmine rin, Hatsune miku, Puro, squidDog, emu otori, Monika, A Bread, Flandere(Now)
+other of my roles: - Mafuyu, Empty miku, kagmine rin, Hatsune miku, Puro, squidDog, emu otori, Monika, A Bread, Flandere, Sakuya(now)

 `want a custom  RPC For Android? join  kizzy!`
 NOTE: any Issue/Bug Report it to The server